MidnightCore/MidnightCore/README.md

 ![](https://github.com/MidnightCore/MidnightCore/blob/master/Cordale.png)
-## Hello World!
+## Hi Guys

-Hello from Thailand guys, I'am a Newbie Programmer.
+Hello from Thailand, I'am a Newbie Programmer.
 I really enjoy learning languages and frameworks like Codeigniter and React, as well as work in WordPress.
 I also enjoy ui, ux, and design in general.

 ### Skills and Experience